Which Networking Stock is a Better Buy? By StockNews - Up News Info

 © Reuters.
-Cisco vs. Arista: Which Networking Stock is a Better Buy?
+Nokia vs. Extreme Networks: Which Networking Stock is a Better Buy?

-The adoption of a hybrid working culture, increased demand for cybersecurity, and the commercial availability of 5G technology are driving the networking industry’s growth.
-Thus, popular networking stocks Cisco (CSCO) and Arista (ANET) are poised to deliver significant returns in the coming months.
+Increased demand for networking amid the COVID-19 pandemic to facilitate remote working has helped Nokia (NYSE:) and Extreme Networks (NASDAQ:) generate significant revenues over the past year.
+And we think the rising need for secure networking amid growing cyber threats and the emergence of 5G technology should keep boosting their performance.
 But let’s find out which of these stocks is a better buy now.
-Read on.Cisco Systems, Inc. (NASDAQ:) designs, manufactures, and sells Internet Protocol (IP) based networking products and services related to the communications and information technology industry worldwide.
-Its offerings include infrastructure platforms, applications, security and other products.
+Read on.Nokia Corporation (NOK) is a Finland-based company that does business in the network and Internet protocol (IP) infrastructure, software, and related services market.
+The company’s networks segment comprises Mobile Access, Fixed Access, IP Routing, and Optical Networks businesses.
+NOK serves communications service providers, governments, large enterprises, and individual consumers.

-Arista Networks , Inc. (NYSE:) develops, markets, and sells cloud networking solutions that use software innovations to address the needs of Internet companies, cloud service providers and data centers for enterprise support.
-It also provides post-contract customer support services.
+Extreme Networks, Inc. (EXTR) provides wired and wireless network infrastructure equipment, software, and services for enterprises, data centers, and service providers.
+The company markets its products to business, governmental, healthcare, service provider and educational customers, with a focus on corporate enterprises and metropolitan service providers worldwide.

 Fusion Media or anyone involved with Fusion Media will not accept any liability for loss or damage as a result of reliance on the information including data, quotes, charts and buy/sell signals contained within this website.
 Please be fully informed regarding the risks and costs associated with trading the financial markets, it is one of the riskiest investment forms possible.